 The popularity of makerspaces has introduced kids to the possibilities of using a variety of everyday supplies, such as pasta, yarn, wire, paper tubes, plastic lids, and pom-poms, to create original works.

-4. Fold some origami.
+4. Fold origami

 There are numerous books and videos that teach students the ancient art of folding paper into whimsical shapes.
 Have a few resources available, along with a supply of fresh paper.

-5. Learn to weave.
+5. Learn to weave

-6. Make button jewelry.
+6. Make button jewelry

 One craft supply that’s fun to stockpile is buttons.
 Buttons come in so many interesting sizes, shapes, and colors.
 Kids can string them into necklaces or bracelets or glue them onto paper to create colorful mosaics.

-7. Try directed drawing.
+7. Try directed drawing

-8. Make collages.
+8. Make collages

 Keep a collection of old magazines that kids can use to find and cut out images to piece together into colorful collages.
 Or use construction paper scraps to create a Picassoesque collage.

-9. Get focused with Mandala coloring pages.
+9. Get focused with Mandala coloring pages

-10. Create music with Boomwhackers.
+12. Create music with Boomwhackers

 Boomwhackers are colorful plastic tubes that are designed to make gentle musical tones when tapped against hard surfaces.
 Let students tap into their inner Mozart and compose their own musical arrangements.